youngzliu/WordCounter.Solution/README.md

 ## Technologies Used

-_This website was created using C#, the NET framework, and Mono._
+_This website was created using C#, .NET Core, MSTest, and the ASP.NET Core MVC._

 ### License